corda/corda/docs/source/design/versioning/contract-versioning.md

 The serialisation engine needs to implement the above rules, and needs to run in this `Strict Mode` during transaction verification.
 This mode can be implemented as a new `SerializationContext`.

+The same serialization evolution `Strict Mode` needs to be enforced any time ContractStates or Commands are serialized.
+This is to ensure that when flows communicate to older versions, the older node will not sign something that he doesn't know.

 ##### Backwards compatibility